 When it comes to making money it’s even more obvious.
 If I can save some time learning about making money, then I can make more money.
 Yay, an infinite money loop!

-By the way, when we’re talking about real estate investing, you’ll be playing around with tens and then hundreds of thousands of dollars.
+By the way, when we’re talking about making a real estate investing portfolio, you’ll be playing around with tens and then hundreds of thousands of dollars.
 The money you spend on a course today will seem like a rounding error in a few years.

 Courses vs Books?

 I also want to point something out.
 Books are cheap (or cheaper than a course) and pretty well organized.